 The full faith and credit of the City is pledged to the prompt payment of the principal or redemption price of and interest on the Bonds.
 The City has power and is obligated to levy and collect ad valorem taxes, unlimited as to rate and amount, against all taxable property in the City sufficient, together with such special assessments as may be collected, to pay the principal of and interest on the Bonds.
 See "SECURITY" and "NEBRASKA LAWS RELATED TO BUDGETS AND TAXATION."

-The Bonds are subject to optional and mandatory redemption as set forth herein.
-See "THE BONDS - Optional Redemption" and "-Mandatory Redemption of Term Bonds."
+The Bonds maturing on or after August 15, 2022, are subject to optional redemption prior to maturity at any time on or after August 15, 2021, as set forth herein.
+See "THE BONDS - Optional Redemption."